Entering the World of At-Home Learning

 - Montessori Mom – still within the Montessori theme is this great blog with Montessori themed ideas, trays and printables.

-I hope some of these help you with this new, scary and strange world we have been thrust into!
+I hope some of these at-home learning resources help you with this new, scary and strange world we have been thrust into!

 Stay safe and wash your hands!